Internship Activities

 - Co-facilitation of an ACT-based group focused on managing anxiety;

-- Co-lead/lead 60-minute ADHD skills-based groups and/or run drop-in office hours for in-the-moment help with executive functioning skills
+- Co-lead/lead 60-minute ADHD skills-based groups, see clients in 1:1 sessions, and/or run drop-in office hours for in-the-moment help with executive functioning skills.

 - Diversity, equity and inclusive efforts on campus and in the Center, including development of a social justice or diversity project;